notpike/The-Fonz/README.md

 4.)
 Plug in the Yard Stick One

 5.)
-Choose 'Scan' to liston for transmissions
+Choose 'Scan' to listen for transmissions

 6.)
 Input captured PIN into your own personal remote or use 'TX' to transmit commands